Nyk0/chsc/README.md

 hpc-scheduler   1/1     Running       0          20m
 ```

 The Pod "hpc-node-0" is terminating.
-Few seconds it vanished :
+After few seconds it has disappeared from the list of Pods:

 ```bash
 root@admin:~# kubectl get pods